thedarkbrain/Heads-or-Tails/README.md

 flask run
 ```

-If you want to boot the project in debug mode :
+If you want to run the project in debug mode :
 ```python
 FLASK_ENV=development flask run
 ```